MyNameIsTrez/cosine_weighted_hemisphere/README.md

 ![Random vector GIF](media/random_vector.gif)

-These animations were created with [Motion Canvas](https://motioncanvas.io) to aid me in a [Mastodon discussion](https://mastodon.gamedev.place/@mynameistrez/110132648398286786).
+I created this animation with [Motion Canvas](https://motioncanvas.io) to aid me in a [Mastodon discussion](https://mastodon.gamedev.place/@mynameistrez/110132648398286786).

 ## The animation started as a sketch